Kriya Yoga Satsang with Yogacharya: Make Love Your Aim

 -Yogacharya Ellen Grace O'Brian

 What would it be like to have the Divine Mother teach you about love?
 Yogacharya says, “When you make love your aim, life itself will teach you about love.”
-The video below is her fourth transformational lesson of five drawn from the life of Paramahansa Yogananda and the teachings of Kriya Yoga.
+The video above is her fourth transformational lesson of five drawn from the life of Paramahansa Yogananda and the teachings of Kriya Yoga.

 Yogacharya says, “I see the arc of Paramahansa Yogananda’s life as an unfolding revelation of divine love.”